Halfway Houses in Washington, IN

 • Adult men, adult women and dual diagnosis treatment

-• Trauma counseling, anger management and relapse prevention treatment
+• Anger management, substance use counseling approach and relapse prevention treatment

 Frequently Asked Questions About Sober Living and Halfway Houses in Washington